sumeetchhetri/shellb/README.md

 Documentation
 ====
-First a build script should be created which is nothing but a simple shell script, the only requirement is that the script should contain the following functions, [example](https://github.com/sumeetchhetri/ffead-cpp/blob/master/ffead-cpp-shellb.sh) <br/>
+First a build script should be created which is nothing but a simple bash script, the only requirement is that the script should contain the following functions, [example](https://github.com/sumeetchhetri/ffead-cpp/blob/master/ffead-cpp-shellb.sh) <br/>
 - do_setup - Setup initial environment, platform (c/c_cpp), build system (emb/bazel/buck2), any configuration headers to be generated etc
 - do_config - Setup build configuration parameters, the function should return a newline separated list of properties (pipe separated values of param name, description and initial value (0,1))
 - do_start - Provide the dependencies lookup, #define generation, compile and build any libraries/binaries